Positive Discipline Parent Education

 Assignments are given out of the book and assigned in class to practice concepts learned at home, along with reading supportive material from a Positive Discipline Parent Education book and the workbook may be used for additional homework activities to support learning.

-Positive Discipline has materials available in a language other than English:
+Positive Discipline Parent Education has materials available in languages other than English:

 Resources Needed to Run Program